GuyEldad/GuyEldad/README.md

 # 💫 About Me:
-I'm a Security Analyst specializing in cybersecurity and incident response, here to share my knowledge and experiences.
+I'm a Security Analyst specializing in cybersecurity and incident response, here to share my knowledge and experience.

 ## 🌐 Socials: